duxcore/duxcore/core/README.md

 yarn dev
 ```

-Now that you have your development enviornment setup, you can begin programming and contributing to the Duxcore Core application!
+Now that you have your development environment setup, you can begin programming and contributing to the Duxcore Core application!